henrysteinitz/Neural-Turing-Machines/README.md

 with a simple feedforward or recurrent neural network.
 Differentiable versions of the read/write operations are then attached to the new controller, allowing the NTM to compute error derivatives using backpropagation.
-This means the entire system can learn by gradient methods.
+This means the entire system can learn by gradient-based optimization.

 ## How It Works